cryptopunksnotdead/cryptopunks/awesome-ordinalpunks/README.md

 >>
 >> o
 >>
->> Oow about we pamp the Mutant Punks collection since
+>> How about we pump up the Mutant Punks collection since
 >> they minted over a year ago
 >> and a lot of the Ordinal Punk traits are from them.
->> That'd be some degen ish.
+>> That'd be degen-ish.
 >>
 >> o
 >>